 There are a number of tax assessment relief programs authorized by Connecticut State Statute that are available to qualified property owners and renters in Tolland.

 Residents should be aware that the veterans’ property tax relief is available to all eligible active duty service members as well as veterans who meet the requirements.
 Section 12-81(19) of the Connecticut General Statutes mandates that towns provide a $1,000 property tax exemption to veterans of various wars and conflicts.
 Subdivision (g) of this section adds “any person who is serving in the armed services in time of war…” to the list of eligible veterans.
 The section references Connecticut General Statutes section 27-103 for the definition of “service in the time of war” which in turn references section 101 of Title 38 of the United States Code.
 Under these statutes, a service member who currently is on active duty and has been for at least 90 days is eligible for property tax relief if the service member meets all other requirements.

-Detailed information regarding the Disabled, Elderly/Disabled Homeowners (Circuit Breaker), Elderly/Disabled Homeowners (Freeze), Rebate for Elderly/Disabled Renters, and Veterans Additional Exemption Tax Relief Programs can be found by visiting the State of Connecticut Office of Policy and Management website by clicking this link.
+If you have questions regarding the Disabled, Elderly/Disabled Homeowners (Circuit Breaker), Elderly/Disabled Homeowners (Freeze), and Veterans Additional Exemption Tax Relief Programs please call the assessors office.
+Information regarding the Rebate for Elderly/Disabled Renters can be found by visiting the State of Connecticut Office of Policy and Management website by clicking this link.

 You can also speak with an Assessor’s Office representative in the Town of Tolland by calling (860) 871-3650, during the following hours of operation: Monday, Tuesday, and Wednesday from 8:00 am to 4:30 pm, and Thursdays from 8:00 am to 7:30 pm.
 The office is closed on Fridays.

 Press Release - Town of Tolland Tax Relief Programs: